 Carbon dioxide, or CO2, is a naturally occurring chemical compound (containing 2 oxygen atoms and one carbon atom).
 Carbon dioxide is a common and ever-present natural gas.
 It is colorless, odorless and is an important part of Earth’s carbon cycle.
 All humans and animals carry CO2 in their blood and exhale it when they breathe.

-In the brewing business, carbon dioxide is used to carbonate beverages.
+In the brewing business, carbon dioxide is used to carbonated beverages.
 It is also an organic result of the fermentation process.
-But if one is exposed to too much CO2, a wide range of hazardous side effects – like central nervous system and respiratory damage – can occur.
+But if one is exposed to too much CO2, a wide range of hazardous side effects – like the central nervous system and respiratory damage – can occur.
 And when carbon dioxide levels are dangerously high, fatalities can follow.
 (4)

 In any brewery, CO2 might accumulate – as a result of a leak or poor IAQ – in confined areas like fermentation tanks or walk-in coolers.
 And because elevated levels of CO2 are undetectable to unsuspecting workers, (5) toxic poisoning can strike instantaneously – with no indication to the victim.
-(6) In most cases, dizziness, headache and increased heart rate will occur.
+(6) In most cases, dizziness, headache, and increased heart rate will occur.
 But at that point, a person may be too confused to recognize the symptoms or too ill to respond.
-Asphyxiation, unconsciousness and death could follow.
+Asphyxiation, unconsciousness, and death could follow.
 (7)